 What in your mind makes a good college essay?

-Lisa: An essay that helps a reader to see a student in three dimensions.
+An essay that helps a reader to see a student in three dimensions.
 On paper, students can look so similar to one another within a given applicant pool.
-A good essay brings a student to life, and helps a reader to learn something about the student that they might not otherwise know.
-The best essays are the ones that sound like the writer, not who the writer thinks he or she ought to sound like for the benefit of the readers.
+An engaging essay brings a student to life, and helps a reader to learn something about the student that they might not otherwise know.
+The best essays are the ones that sound like the writer, not who the writer thinks they ought to sound like for the benefit of the readers.
 I always tell my students, “be your authentic self.”
-And for God’s sake, please avoid using the “SAT words” that so many students think they need to throw in for good measure.
+And please lay off the thesaurus.
 No one regularly uses words like “plethora” or “myriad,” but they always seem to pop up in college essays.

 Interested in learning more from our college admissions experts?
 Subscribe to our blog and stay up to date on all thing college related.
 Our experts come from a wide range of admissions and college finance backgrounds and love to share their expertise with College Coach readers.
 From our scholarship highlights to our school spotlight series where we’ve highlighted many New Jersey colleges and universities such as: